chewguanyu/html-comparator/README.md

 Relative length of filtered word lists.

 # How to Use
-Navigate to relevant iteration in the 'iterations' directory.
+Navigate to relevant iteration in the 'iterations' directory and run main.py.

 Type in terminal,